-• a new foot care pathway for people living with diabetes,

-• a new blood pressure monitor to GP practices which also detects whether people have atrial fibrillation, which is a type of heart rate and a cause of stroke decisions about how best to care for patients

-• a new clinical decision support tool for GPs,

-• a whole programme around cancer, so that we are best equipped to identify and treat the condition.
+- a new foot care pathway for people living with diabetes. - a new blood pressure monitor to GP practices which also detects whether people have atrial fibrillation, which is a type of heart rate and a cause of stroke - a new clinical decision support tool for GPs, which makes it easier and quicker for GPs to make a whole programme around cancer, so that we are best equipped to identify and treat the condition.